Zaan –Attaining success, one goal at a time.

 Could you tell us how your journey started?

-I would say that it is in the bloodline, when I was about three, my uncles (Boduheena and Kudaheena) used to take me to the ground when they play, at the time I would only tag along with him only to watch and wasn’t into playing but soon grew fond of it.
+I would say that it is in the bloodline, when I was about three, my uncles (Boduheena and Kudaheena) used to take me to ground when they play, at first mostly I’ll just stay there to watch and wouldn’t be that into playing but soon just grew fond of it.
 Even though my actual direct link into it might have been through the start of Early Touch football academy in 2004 by my uncle.

 How did you get directed towards international football?

-It started with inter school football tournaments which led to the national team, I was included in the top five several times but since at the time the chances are slim in achieving a favorable football career in Maldives and at age 13 I moved to Manchester.
+It started through inter school football tournaments which led to the national team, I was included in the top five several times but since at the time there was an extreme lack chances in achieving a favorable football career in Maldives so at age 13 I moved to Manchester.
 I worked in Manchester for 4 years which gave way to admirable chances like getting to work with the current assistant coach of Manchester Michael Carrick, which gave way to go further.

 Who is that one player you would take as a role model?